Big Data And AI: The End Of PrivacyJune 10, 2017GDPR

 - If a business suffers a breach or a hacking attempt, they should inform the relevant privacy regulator within 72 hours.
 Some exceptions apply.

-- Any lapse in compliance with the GDPR Regulations will result in a fine of up to €20 million, or even a prison sentence.
+- Any lapse in compliance with the GDPR Regulations will bring fine of up to €20 million, or a prison sentence.

-These and many more guidelines in the GDPR successfully address the privacy concerns resulting from cutting-edge technologies like big data and AI.
-However, the most powerful aspect of GDPR is that its impact will be felt worldwide, once it comes into force this May.
-It doesn’t matter whether the consumer data is being processed inside or outside the EU, all organisations will be under pressure to abide by GDPR, as it will become the seminal law for privacy protection.
+The guidelines in the GDPR successfully address the privacy concerns resulting from cutting-edge technologies like big data and AI.
+However, the most powerful aspect of GDPR is that its impact will be felt worldwide.
+It doesn’t matter whether the consumer data is processing, inside or outside the EU.
+All organisations will be under pressure to abide by GDPR, as it will become the seminal law for privacy protection.

-In fact, businesses across the EU are already approaching the technology services providers for big data privacy solutions that can help them navigate the legal landscape in the aftermath of the imminent new data protection law.
+In fact, businesses across the EU are already approaching the technology services providers for big data privacy solutions.
+Because, it can help them navigate the legal landscape in the aftermath of the imminent new data protection law.

 The questions that now need answers are – will they be compliant with the GDPR by the May 25 deadline?
 How many businesses will decide that they would rather keep following the old practices, and keep their activities more clandestine?